Research Resources

 - mixed methods research

-- the Framework methodology.
+- The Framework methodology.

 NVivo supports data formats such as audio files, videos, digital photos, Word, PDF, spreadsheets, rich text, plain text and web and social media data.
 Users can interchange data with applications like Microsoft Excel, Microsoft Word, IBM SPSS Statistics, EndNote, Microsoft OneNote, SurveyMonkey and Evernote; and order transcripts from within NVivo projects, using TranscribeMe (© Wikipedia).

+NVivo software is available on the data computers on the 2nd floor of the MRU Library.
 QSR provides free access to several NVivo training courses and webinars.

 For more information or to obtain a license, visit the MRU Qualtrics page or contact the ITS License Manager at licensemanager@mtroyal.ca.